Product quiz mistakes ranked by industry data

 A 10-15% discount on the results page rewards completion and removes the last barrier between recommendation and purchase.
 The Recommender Quiz syncs your existing discount codes from Shopify and can apply them automatically to the cart.

 For premium or luxury brands, a dollar-amount discount ($15 off first order) often converts better than a percentage; for lower-AOV products, percentages perform better.
-Test both with a meaningful sample size before locking in.
+For the full discount placement playbook (one of the four placements is teased at the start of the quiz, not the end), see discounts in product quizzes: the conversion playbook.

 Self-audit checklist